-If you own a rabbit, it’s essential to understand all about rabbits including your pet’s anatomy.
+If you own a rabbit or planning to adopt one, it’s essential to understand all about rabbits including your pet’s anatomy.
 Rabbits are tiny creatures, endearing.
 It’s essential to understand what makes your lovable rabbit a rabbit, with their big eyes, twitchy noses, and cottontail.
 Over the last thousands of years, humans have been exploring what makes these cute creatures what they are.
 After learning about the rabbit’s anatomy, maybe you will understand your pet’s behaviors even more?
 Let’s learn the rabbit’s anatomy:

 Rabbit Anatomy: Big Ears